 Children working at home

 1: Reading.
 The most important thing is for your child to continue reading books at their level, and books that they enjoy.
-If you run out of books and are not able to get to a library, then you can register for free on the link below for access to online books.
+If you run out of books at your child's level, then you can register for free on the link below for access to online books.
 You can then choose books at your child's book band level.
+Go to the 'Books' tab at the top of the page, and then click on ebook library.
+Click on 'ebooks library', then 'levels', then Book Band, then choose your child's book band colour or level.

 If you have a library card for Peterborough library services (Vivacity), then there is a free app called Borrow Box, which you can sign up for using your library membership card.
 You can then download books and audiobooks for free.
 Go to the Vivacity Peterborough site and search for Borrow Box.
 There is a green icon box to click on.